 pages 126-128 (c.
 April 1996)

-Although called a “black market” organization in numerous published sources, is the Tenloss Syndicate black market or criminal or do they operate in their own part of galactic space not controlled by the Galactic Empire or later by the New Republic?
+Although called a “black market” and a “criminal” organization in numerous published sources, is the Tenloss Syndicate black market or criminal or do they operate in their own part of galactic space not controlled by the Galactic Empire or later by the New Republic?
 Often naming conventions are assigned by factions adversarial to the interests of said organization.
 It is also possible political bias on part of various authors may be a factor.
 It is entirely possible to interpret the actions of the Tenloss Syndicate of those of a libertarian government body making its own laws, or lack there of, when compared to the authoritarian Galactic Empire, and the later regulations of the New Republic.

-Fig. 8 — Y-wing Laser Cannon (cropped), Artwork by: Karl Martin, “The Rebel Alliance Sourcebook”, First Edition, page 84 (c.
+Fig. 9 — Y-wing Laser Cannon (cropped), Artwork by: Karl Martin, “The Rebel Alliance Sourcebook”, First Edition, page 84 (c.
 October, 1990); Hornet Interceptor Turbocharged Laser Cannon (cropped), artwork by: Troy Vigil, “The Essential Guide to Vehicles and Vessels”, page 65 (c.
 March 19, 1996)

 The ship fired surgical strikes of turbolasers at the Falcon's maneuvering jets, disabling them further.